GOKOP/calculator/readme.md

 ## Usage

-Valid operations are: (where x and y are numbers, named functions or expressions in parentheses)
+Valid operations are: (where x and y are numbers, constants, named functions or expressions in parentheses)
 - `+x` – unary plus
 - `-x` – unary minus
 - `x + y` – addition